denoland/manual/runtime/ffi_api.md

   (success: number) => {},
 );

-// Pass the callback to dynamic library library.symbols.set_status_callback(callback);
+// Pass the callback pointer to dynamic library library.symbols.set_status_callback(callback.value);
 // Start some long operation that does not block the thread library.symbols.start_long_operation();